onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 We are the ESG - we will index you - ESG rating
 We will rate everything - I repeat - everything

-How do we not completely destroy the innate curiosity and agency in kids - how do we end this mass lobotomization - it makes me sick - games are their only outlet and its a meaningless shadow career

 The limits of my models are the limits of my thinking - our models completely shape our perception and frame the boundries of what we can think of - imagination is constrained - good theories and explanations literally help us see - without them we're blind and lost

 we have a self-perpetuating system - and in it thrives only that which serves (to maintain) it - it's a runaway train where nobody is truly in control